marionettejs/backbone.marionette/docs/marionette.nextcollectionviewadvanced.md

 The `sort` method will loop through the `NextCollectionView` `children` and sort them with the [`viewComparator`](#nextcollectionviews-viewcomparator).
 By default, if a `viewComparator` is not set, the `NextCollectionView` will sort the views by the order of the models in the collection.
+If set to `false` view sorting will be disabled.
 This method is also triggered internally when rendering and `before:sort` and `sort` events will be triggered before and after sorting.

 By default the `NextCollectionView` will maintain a sorted collection's order in the DOM.
-This behavior can be disabled by specifying `{sort: false}` on initialize.
-The `sort` flag cannot be changed after instantiation.
+This behavior can be disabled by specifying `{sortWithCollection: false}` on initialize.

 ### NextCollectionView's `viewComparator`